viewi/docs/v2/05_components/03_extendingWithJavaScript.md

 It is a typescript but it is optional and you can use a simple JavaScript.

+## Standardizing purpose and Viewi package support.

+For example, code from some package `/vendor/package/src/viewi-app/js/modules/your_app_name` will get exported to `viewi-app/js/exports/your_app_name` if you use that package.

 ## Extending your component

+Mark your component with `ExtendWithJs` attribute.

 Imagine you that have this component: